-3.2 Ongoing Training
+3.3 Ongoing Training

-- 3.2.1 Assessors must complete the online modules and associated assessments specific to their accredited body systems every 2 years to maintain their accreditation. - 3.2.2 Assessors must complete any training and/or competency assessment following identification of ongoing report compliance or quality issues within 6 weeks of notification by ReturnToWorkSA. - 3.2.3 Assessors must complete the required training for any amendment or substitution of the Guidelines prior to their implementation. - 3.2.4 Assessors must attend at least 2 WPI training activities provided by ReturnToWorkSA annually.
-These could include (but are not restricted to) WPI forums, training sessions, group sessions or 1:1 peer sessions and access via online platform/recording if unable to attend in person.
+- 3.3.1 Assessors must complete the online modules and associated assessments specific to their accredited body system(s) every 2 years to maintain their accreditation. - 3.3.2 Assessors must complete any training and/or competency assessment following identification of ongoing Impairment Assessment Report compliance or quality issues within 6 weeks of notification by ReturnToWorkSA. - 3.3.3 Assessors must complete the required training related to amendment or substitution of the Guidelines prior to the implementation of the amended or substituted Guidelines. - 3.3.4 Assessors must be able to demonstrate that they have attended at least two relevant training activities provided by ReturnToWorkSA annually.
+These could include, but are not restricted to, attendance at forums, training sessions, group sessions or 1:1 peer sessions.
+If unable to attend in person, virtual attendance and/or viewing a recording of the session counts toward this requirement.

-3.3 Terms and Conditions of Accreditation
+3.4 Terms and Conditions of Accreditation

-In order to maintain accreditation in this Scheme, an Assessor must comply with the each of the following terms and conditions of accreditation.
+In order to maintain accreditation in this Scheme, an Assessor must comply with each of the following terms and conditions of accreditation.

-- 3.3.1 Assessors must adhere to the Terms and Conditions, Service Requirements, Training, Ongoing Accreditation and Quality Management requirements as stated in this document and Service Standards (Our service commitments (rtwsa.com)) on an ongoing basis and advise ReturnToWorkSA within 7 business days if unable to do so. - 3.3.2 Assessors must continue to meet the Criteria for Accreditation eligibility criteria and advise ReturnToWorkSA within 7 business days if they no longer meet any one or more of the eligibility criteria. - 3.3.3 Assessors must only conduct assessments in person.
-Assessments via telephone or an online platform (e.g. Zoom or Microsoft Teams) can only be carried out in exceptional circumstances, as approved by ReturnToWorkSA or the self-insured employer. - 3.3.4 Assessors must provide assessments and reports of permanent impairment in accordance with the Guidelines, the Act and using the relevant ReturnToWorkSA mandatory assessment report template (note: self-insured employers may determine their own report template). - 3.3.5 Assessors must utilise ReturnToWorkSA's online services portal to receive report requests and submit completed assessments unless otherwise agreed with the Requestor.
-(Note: this is not applicable for workers with claims managed by self-insured employers.)
+- 3.4.1 Assessors must adhere to the Terms and Conditions, Service Requirements, Training, Ongoing Accreditation and Quality Management requirements as stated in this document and Service Standards (Our service commitments (rtwsa.com)) on an ongoing basis, and advise ReturnToWorkSA within 10 business days if unable to do so. - 3.4.2 Assessors must continue to meet the Criteria for Accreditation and advise ReturnToWorkSA within 7 business days if they no longer meet any one or more of the eligibility criteria. - 3.4.3 Assessors must only conduct Assessments in person.
+Assessments via telephone or an online platform (e.g. Zoom or Microsoft Teams) can only be carried out if there is a good reason to do so, as approved by the Requestor. - 3.4.4 The Impairment Assessment Report prepared by an Assessor must contain information based on the Assessor's own history taking and clinical examination.

-- 3.3.6 Assessors must ensure that services are provided and invoiced in accordance with the current Permanent Impairment Assessment Services Medical Fee Schedule and Policy. - 3.3.7 In the event of a deferred assessment, the Assessor should invoice the requestor for the preparation of any report or advice, as they would for a completed assessment report, in accordance with the published fee schedule, even though the assessment report cannot be fully completed at that time. - Once the Assessor has completed the report, they will not charge again for completing it.
-This applies even if the worker returns to finish the assessment.
-If the worker returns, the Assessor will complete the report but will not charge again for doing so. - 3.3.8 Assessors must provide assessments without bias and in a way that does not give rise to any apprehension of bias in the performance of their responsibilities. - 3.3.9 Assessors must declare any real, perceived or potential conflict of interest to the requestor as soon as they are aware.
-In assessing whether an actual or potential conflict of interest exists, the Assessor must consider at a minimum: - any personal, professional or pecuniary gain or benefit being received; - any existing personal relationships; - businesses in which the Assessor, their immediate family or their staff has an interest; and - any financial or other personal interest that could, or could be perceived to, influence the Assessor in the performance of the services.
+- 3.4.5 Assessors must provide Assessments and Impairment Assessment Reports in accordance with the Guidelines, the Act and using the relevant ReturnToWorkSA mandatory Impairment Assessment Report template. - 3.4.6 Assessors must utilise ReturnToWorkSA's online services portal to receive Impairment Assessment Report requests and submit completed Assessments unless otherwise agreed with the Requestor.
+(Note: this is not applicable for workers with claims managed by self-insured employers.) - 3.4.7 Assessors must ensure that services are provided and invoiced in accordance with the current Permanent Impairment Assessment Services Medical Fee Schedule and Policy. - 3.4.8 Assessors must provide Assessments without bias and in a way that does not give rise to any apprehension of bias in the performance of their responsibilities. - 3.4.9 Assessors must declare any real, perceived or potential conflict of interest to the Requestor as soon as they are aware.
+In assessing whether an actual or potential conflict of interest exists, the Assessor must consider: - any personal, professional or pecuniary gain or benefit being received; - any existing personal relationships; - businesses in which the Assessor, their immediate family or their staff has an interest; and - any financial or other personal interest that could, or could be perceived to, influence the Assessor in the performance of the services.

-The requestor must consider the above declaration in determining if the assessment should proceed with that Assessor.
+The Requestor must consider the above declaration in determining if the Assessment should proceed with that Assessor.